 Is everybody jazzed for cookie baking season?
 This week I lined up all my flour and sugar canisters front and center on my counter, and it seems like my oven never cools down.
 I love to make the traditional lineup, but every year I try to breakout with something new.
-I’ve been dying to make these gorgeous soft gingerbread cookies from chef Yotam Ottolenghi’s dessert cookbook, SWEET.
+I’ve been dying to make these gorgeous soft gingerbread cookies from chef Yotam Ottolenghi’s dessert cookbook, Sweet.
 I highly recommend any of his cookbooks, for you, or for gift giving, they’re all amazing and so inspirational.
 You can see links to my favorites at the bottom of the post.

-Gingerbread is one of my favorite holiday ‘flavors’, and I have lots of gingerbread inspired recipes already on the blog.
+And I have lots of gingerbread inspired recipes already on the blog.
 Gingerbread cookies can be crunchy or soft, spicy or mild, deep and dark, or more golden.
 I happen to love my gingerbread on the soft side, so these are just perfect for me.
 These cookies stay soft, too, day after day (if they last that long.)

 Gingerbread is characterized by molasses along with a blend of spices, but every gingerbread cookie will be unique depending on the exact mixture of spices you use.
 I don’t recommend using a premixed spice blend, it’s better to use individual spices.
 If you like you can make your own custom gingerbread spice blend at the start of the holiday season.
 Then you’ll have it handy for spicing up cocoa, latte, pancakes, or anything that needs a holiday vibe.
 Feel free to adjust the ratios of the ingredients to your particular taste.

-How to make a homemade gingerbread spice mix ~
+how to make homemade gingerbread spice mix

 - 1 Tbsp ground ginger